 Dehydrating foods on the other hand is a centuries-old process where foods are dried out by circulating dry or hot air around it.
 The moisture inside the food is completely dried out to prevent the food from getting rotten.
 The process uses high drying temperatures just enough to remove water and not alter the taste of food.

 Freeze-drying is comparatively a modern process of creating emergency food supplies.
 The moisture in this case is turned solid and then evaporated in gas form, hence the food retains its natural taste and nutritional value.

-What is the shelf life for these types of emergency foods?
+What is the shelf life for these types of crisis and disaster emergency foods?

 What about the nutritional value or taste?

 These types of foods also make for ideal survival foods as they can be stored for many days, even years without getting impacted.
 The freeze-dried foods retain their natural color, flavor and nutritional value even after being stored for years.
-When the food is rehydrated, it feels fresh and nutritious.
+When the food is rehydrated, it feels fresh and nutritious, even in a crisis.